HTML Tutorial

 Nesting Elements: Putting Elements Inside Other Elements

-1<p>My favorite animal is the <strong>capybara</strong>.</p>Rules for Proper Nesting
+2<p>My favorite animal is the <strong>capybara</strong>.</p>

-Block-Level vs. Inline Elements
+Block-Level vs Inline Elements

 Element Types